 Alliance of the Public-Private Partnerships

-In 2012, Louisiana was unable to support the state-ran safety net hospital system responsible for providing healthcare to nearly 1 million indigent and uninsured people statewide and employing over 8,000 people in ten facilities.
+In 2012, Louisiana was unable to support the state-run safety net hospital system responsible for providing healthcare to nearly one million indigent and uninsured people statewide and employing over 8,000 people in ten facilities.
 Employees were in jeopardy of losing their jobs, and patients were in jeopardy of losing their access to healthcare should the system close.
 Louisiana was faced with the prospect of privatizing the management of the safety net system.

 Graduate Medical Education now takes place in each of these facilities; services have drastically improved and various specialties have been added; and money was saved in the state’s budget.
-After negotiations, the hospitals agreed to form the Alliance of Public-Private Hospital Partners, to address common issues related to the management agreements.
+After negotiations, the hospitals agreed to form the Alliance of Public-Private Hospital Partners to address common issues related to the management agreements.

 TPG continues to represent the individual facilities, providing legislative outreach, community development, and operational assistance on matters relevant.
 We protect their funding sources and commitments made on the regulatory, legislative, and executive levels of government.
 We also facilitate meetings and assist with internal and external communication as needed.